Kraken Budget

 Synopsis

-A marine biologist is doing research on a fish farm when she encounters several strange occurrences.
-Along with the brutal deaths of two teenagers, all signs point to the deep fjord; can there be more to the depths than the eye ca...
+Marine biologist Johanne is doing research on a fish farm in Vangsnes, a rural community located by the fjord, when she encounters several strange occurrences.
+Along with the brutal deaths of two local teenagers, all signs point to the deep fjord; can there be more to the depths than the eye can see?
+At the bottom of the deepest fjord rests a mythical monster as large as a mountain, with a myriad of arms ready to crush and devour anything they can grab.

 What Is the Budget of Kraken (2026)?

-Directed by Pål Øie, with Sara Khorami, Mikkel Bratt Silset, Ingvild Holthe Bygdnes leading the cast, Kraken was produced by Handmade films in Norwegian Woods with a confirmed budget of $1,000,000, placing it in the micro-budget category for horror films.
+Directed by Pål Øie, with Sara Khorami, Mikkel Bratt Silset, and Ingvild Holthe Bygdnes leading the cast, Kraken was produced by Nordisk Film Production and Handmade Films in Norwegian Woods.
+The film had an estimated budget of EUR 5.3 million (approximately $5,500,000 USD), financed with support from the Norwegian Film Institute and other Nordic funds.

 Key Budget Allocation Categories